chumpro/ArchiveCache/README.md

     python3 scripts/initialize.py

 Create an identity.
 This identity will be used as the owner of the node.
-You can have other identities for messages and content.

     python3 scripts/new_identity.py identities/YOURNAMEHERE